synchronal/medic-rs/README.md

 - `verbose`- when `true`, STDOUT and STDERR of the action are printed as to the console alongside running progress.
 - `allow_failure` - allow medic to continue even when the process fails.

+### Outdated checks

+Outdated checks work differently from other types of checks.

+Outdated checks run commands named `medic-outdated-{check}` that must be found in the PATH.
+These commands must follow these rules:

+- Informational output must be written to STDERR.
+- An outdated dependency must be written to STDOUT in one of the following formats:
+  `::outdated::name=<name>::version=<version>::latest=<latest>`
+  `::outdated::name=<name>::version=<version>::latest=<latest>::parent=<parent>`
+- An optional remedy for updating dependencies may be output to STDOUT in the following format: `::remedy::<command>`

+Values to be included:

+- `name` - the name of the dependency.
+- `version` - the version of the dependency currently used.
+- `latest` - the most current available version of the dependency.
+- `parent` - if the project does not explicitly declare this dependency, `parent` may be set to show why this is appearing in outdated content.

 ### Colorization